ChainAgnostic/namespaces/tezos/caip2.md

 ## Syntax

-Blockchains in the "tezos" namespace are identified by their chain ID derived deterministically from a short, prefixed Blake-2B hash of their `genesis-block-hash`.
+Blockchains in the `tezos` namespace are identified by their chain ID derived deterministically from a short, prefixed Blake-2B hash of their `genesis-block-hash`.

 ### Reference Definition